ghaithabdulreda/Crypto-Mining-OS/README.md

-operating system for Bitcoin miners developed by GhOSt.
+operating system for Bitcoin miners developed by Ghaith AbdulReda.

 if you want to compile this os just try to use
 **chmod +x r.sh**